KazChe/modus-intelligent-api/BLOG.md

 #### Security Through Isolation

-I like to start this section by stating that; this design makes Wasm specially suitable for environments requiring high levels of security, such as Modus, cloud-native applications, and multi-tenant systems.
+I like to start this section by stating that; Security Through Isolation design principle makes Wasm specially suitable for environments requiring high levels of security, such as Modus, cloud-native applications, and multi-tenant systems.
 It is a fundamental principle in software and systems design that is applied across different technologies to enhance security and reliability.
 So, keep a mental note of this as we proceed.

-The following is goes over the high level and the very basics of how Modus handles WebAssembly execution without getting into in the technical details.
-If I survive the next few weeks/months, I'm planning to dig deeper into each phase where posiible.
+The following goes over the high level and the very basics of how Modus handles WebAssembly execution without getting into in the technical details.
+If I survive the next few weeks/months, I'm planning to dig deeper into each phase where possible.

+#### Sandboxed Execution

-Assume your code is now complied, and you have a .wasm file.
+Assume your code is now complied, and you have a `.wasm` file.

-- This compiled Wasm module gets uploaded to the Modus environment and is associated with an API endpoint like a GraphQL query or mutation. //TODO: We will cover what is Hypermode, and deployment or import of your modus app to Hypermode via Hyp CLI and Hypermode console UI, but for now think of it a fully managed serverless framework providing the infrastructure and tolling for running modus applicatios.
+- This compiled Wasm module gets uploaded to the Modus environment and is associated with an API endpoint like a GraphQL query or mutation.
+In next part of this series we will cover what is Hypermode, and deployment or import of your modus app to Hypermode via Hyp CLI and Hypermode console UI, but for now think of it a fully managed serverless framework providing the infrastructure for running modus applications.

-- When a client sends a request, such as an HTTP or GraphQL query, the request gets maps to a function in your Wasm module and triggers the execution of the Wasm function
+- When a client sends a request, such as an HTTP or GraphQL query, the request gets mapped to a function in your Wasm module and triggers the execution of the Wasm function

 - At this point the Wazero runtime comes into play:
   - A new Wasm **instance** is created for the request